marc-rene/Open_A-Life/README.md

   - Attack neighbouring cells
   - Defend against attacks both domestic and foreign

- 8. Local population contentness, this should just be an integer how content and subjugated/happy the local population is
+ 8. Local population contentness, this should just be an integer how happy or subjugated the local population is

+ ## Faction

+ There are 4 distinct Faction types so far

+  - A Faction could be commanded from a central HQ.
+Holds land and needs a "home" cell. **Eg: An organised army**

+  - A Faction could be autonomous.
+Holds land but does not need a home cell. **Eg: Bandits**

+  - Traders/Travellers also qualify as a faction.
+They don't hold land but travel to targetted cells based on certain conditions.

+  - Diseases act like Traders, except they just enter into adjacent territory